RolnickLab/Open-Insect/README.md

 ## Datasets

 The metadata for the Open-Insect dataset can be downloaded from [huggingface](https://huggingface.co/datasets/anonymous987654356789/open-insect).
-After downloading the metadata, use `download.py` to download the images.
+After downloading the metadata, run `download.sh` to download the images and generate metadata for training.

+You can modify `download_dir` to change the folder to save the downloaded dataset.
+You can change `resize_size` to change the size of which the image will be resized to.
+The `resize_size` is the smaller edge of the image after resizing.
+If you do not want to resize the images, simply delete `--resize_size 224` from the command.

+Images will be saved under `<download_dir>/images`.
+Metadata for training and evaluation will be saved under `<dowload_dir>/metadata`.
+Change `data_dir`, `imglist_pth`, and `pre_size` in the configs in `configs/datasets` accordingly.

 ## Virtual environment